trevino200/Mastering-Kubernetes/Bootstrapping-Worker-Nodes.md

 }
 ```

-> Remember to run the above commands on worker node: `worker-1`
+ONCE AGAIN PLEASE RUN ALL THESE COMMAND ON EACH OF THE WORKER NODES...

 ## Verification

-List the registered Kubernetes nodes from the master node:
+Verifying that the kubelet and kube-proxy services are active and running.
+This will indicates that each worker node has successfully authenticated and communicating with the master node cluster.

+On any of the master nodes
 ```
-master-1$ kubectl get nodes
+kubectl get nodes
 ```

 > output